DigitalGeographyLab/tweetsearcher/README.md

 ## Why does it exist?
 This work is based on Seija Sirkiä's ([Seija's GitHub](https://github.com/seijasirkia)) work in creating a collector tool that worked with Twitter's Premium API, but has been considerably rewritten to work with the current version of Twitter's searchtweets-v2 Python library.
 It was made partly to promote open tools and open science, but there also seemed to be a need for a ready-made and (somewhat) easy-to-use tool to collect Twitter data for academic research.

+## Requirements

+* Python 3
+  * Instructions are written for Anaconda/miniconda Python distributions
+    * [Miniconda](https://docs.conda.io/en/latest/miniconda.html) is light, small, and minimal
+    * [Anaconda](https://www.anaconda.com/products/individual) comes with (nearly) everything and the kitchen sink
+  * If you're on pure Python use `pip` to install everything and `venv` for the virtual environments
+* Willingness to use the commandline
+  * Any terminal application for Linux/MacOS
+  * PowerShell or Command prompt for Windows

 ## Set up

 ### Using the yml file